Liane Cartman: Character

-She is named after Liane Adamo, the ex-fiancée of series co-creator Trey Parker, who broke up after Adamo committed infidelities against Parker.
+Liane is named after Liane Adamo, the ex-fiancée of series co-creator Trey Parker, who broke up after Adamo committed infidelities against Parker.
 Like many of the other characters in the series, Liane consists of simple geometric shapes.
 She has long brunette hair, usually tied in a bun, and wears a turquoise sweater and brick red trousers; her outfit is quite similar to her son's, with her sweater having the color as his knit cap, and her trousers having the same color as his coat.
 Liane also has the average height of an adult female character in the series.

 In the earlier seasons, Liane was frequently shown giving people of the town of South Park her baking, mostly cookies.
 Coincidentally, there is a picture with her and her son at Mount Rushmore where Liane is holding a plate of cookies.
 One example of her generosity is seen in "Cartman's Mom is a Dirty Slut", where she gives a plate of cookies to Officer Barbrady at the Drunken Barn Dance.

 Yet, like Eric, there are numerous implications that she is racist and antisemitic; usually in the earlier seasons, Eric quotes his mother for use of politically incorrect or offensive statements.
 For example, in "Good Times with Weapons", Eric claimed that he and Liane went to see the movie The Passion of the Christ for an argument proving that Jews are sneaky liars.